How Global South research institutes can use COVID-19 to their advantage

 The next generation of academics

-Secondly, with another stoppage of international applicants which was starting once more to rise, the AUC administration, along with CMRS which attracts many displaced applicants, now have the opportunity to focus on accepting refugee students present in Egypt through scholarships set up by the university, as well as overseas partners.
+Secondly, with another stoppage of international applications which were starting once more to rise, the AUC administration, along with CMRS which attracts many displaced applicants, now have the opportunity to focus on accepting refugee students present in Egypt through scholarships set up by the university, as well as overseas partners.
 This both keeps the programme growing, as well as offers an invaluable opportunity for refugees for whom it is difficult, otherwise, to pursue higher education.

 As shown by the Refugee Entitlements project at CMRS, refugees oftentimes have difficulty accessing tertiary education due to prohibitive costs.
 While many asylum seekers and refugees can access higher education at a cost equivalent to that of nationals, this is still difficult as access to employment is prohibited to them, leading many to work in the informal sector which opens them up to various forms of exploitation.
 Nevertheless, AUC now has a scholarship for refugee students, as well as funding from the US State Department for the Tomorrow’s Leaders Fellowship, which includes displaced Syrians residing outside their country.
 Others should consider funding the next academics and practitioners in the field of migration, and what better place to do so than in a truly metropolitan city like Cairo.